hrithik18k/Ecommerce-Follow-Along/README.md

 **Backend**: Create a endpoint to update the quantity of the product in the cart\
 **Frontend**: Added a Increment and Decrement Button to Increase and Decrease the Quantity of the product and updated the total price of the cart.

+## 🎯Milestone 20

+**Backend**: Create a endpoint GET `api/auth` which will display the current logged user profile details.\
+**Frontend**: Profile page created in the frontend which will show the user Details which contains the avatar, name, email, role and the address if address provided or else a text with "No Address Provided" with a Add Address Button